-In connection with this Quarterly Report on Form 10-Q of Xilio Therapeutics, Inc. (the "Company") for the three months ended June 30, 2022 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), we, René Russo, Chief Executive Officer of the Company, and Salvatore Giovine, Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, to our knowledge that:
+In connection with this Quarterly Report on Form 10-Q of Xilio Therapeutics, Inc. (the "Company") for the three months ended September 30, 2022 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), René Russo, Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, to my knowledge that: